 Ramadan Mubarak!
-The Islamic month of fasting (sawm), prayer, reflection and community is almost here (February 28) and numerous places across Manchester are offering a wonderful dining experience for the family meal before the fast starts, Suhoor.
+The Islamic month of fasting (sawm), prayer, reflection and community is here (February 17) and numerous places across Manchester are offering a wonderful dining experience for the family meal before the fast starts, Suhoor.
 Plus, many of these dining spots in Manchester will be providing a special (and tasty) service for the evening meal at sundown during Ramadan, Iftar.

 Ensuring you eat well during Iftar and Suhoor is vitally important to a successful day’s fast, which runs from pre-dawn until sunset.
 Finding somewhere to eat during Ramadan can be tough, but here to offer some inspiration is our round-up of the best places to visit in Manchester during Ramadan.